Sale of Closely Held Businesses (Half-Day Webinar) (Completed)

 - Tax treatment of intangible assets including intellectual property, covenants not to compete, and goodwill

-- Sale to family members
+- Sale to family members (related parties)

-- Spin-offs of separate lines of business
+- Spin-offs of separate lines of business and disposition of unwanted assets prior to acquisition

 - Deferred sales proceeds